Yorkcla/Literature-Review-on-Sonification-and-Music/README.md

-# Musical Interpretations of Interactive Sonification: Data Files for a Systematic Literature Review
+# Data Files for a Systematic Literature Review on Sonification and Music

 This repository contains data files related to a systematic literature review on the intersections between interactive sonification and music.